stjude-rust-labs/sprocket/docs/overview.md

-Fundamentally, the Sprocket project was created to address the lack of bioinformatics workflow execution engines that can reliably handle tens of thousands to hundreds of thousands of concurrently executing workflows across a variety of execution environments.
+Fundamentally, the Sprocket project was created to address the lack of bioinformatics workflow execution engines that can reliably handle tens of thousands of concurrently executing workflows across a variety of execution environments.

 The execution engine for Sprocket is comprised of two major components: